 Charles moved his family down to Bountiful in March of 1935, leaving behind their extended family and many of their belongings in Idaho to join the United Order.

 During these years, a woman named Lavenda Newman had become acquainted with the Kingston family through her sister Esther.
 Esther was married to Ivan Nielsen and she worked with Charles’ daughter Orlean at the hospital in Salt Lake.
-Ivan, Esther and Lavenda eventually joined the Co-op in 1935 and married Lavenda Newman that same year as a plural wife.
+Ivan, Esther and Lavenda eventually joined the Co-op in 1935.
+Charles married Lavenda Newman that same year as a plural wife.

 Charles William Kingston passed away November 29, 1975